OData/v3ProtocolDocument/OData.markdown

 ### 7.1.2.
 Metadata Document ###

-An OData Metadata Document is an representation of the [data model](#DataModel) that describes the data and operations exposed by an OData service.
+An OData Metadata Document is a representation of the [data model](#DataModel) that describes the data and operations exposed by an OData service.

 [OData:CSDL](odatacsdldefinition) describes an XML representation for OData Metadata Documents and provides an XSD to validate its syntax rules.
 The media type of the XML representation of an OData Metadata Document is 'application/xml'

-As of OData v3, OData services MUST expose a Metadata Document which defines all data exposed by the service.
+As of OData version 3.0, OData services MUST expose a Metadata Document which defines all data exposed by the service.
 The URI of the document MUST be the root URI of the service with "/$metadata" appended.

-Retrieval of a Metadata Document by a client MUST be done by issuing a HTTP GET request to document's URI.
-If the request doesn't specify a format preference (via Accept header or <ref>$format query string option</ref>) then the XML representation MUST be returned.
+Retrieval of a Metadata Document by a client MUST be done by issuing a HTTP GET request to the document's URI.
+If the request doesn't specify a format preference (via Accept header or [$format](#FormatSystemQueryOption)) then the XML representation MUST be returned.

 ## 7.2.
 Requesting Data ##
 OData services support requesting data through the use of HTTP GET requests.